m-spangenberg/exercises_databases/README.md

 #### H-Store: Observations

 * Modern Transaction Workloads
-  * Short running transactions compared to legacy workloads <- Serial Execution for single site Txs prefered
+  * Short running transactions compared to legacy workloads <- Serial Execution for single site Txs preferred
   * No user input needed, highly automated
   * Transactions - templates laid out in advance <- Exploit pre-processing and pooling
 * Modern Hardware
   * Main memory used to be very expensive, now the entire DB can fit in main memory <- Main memory DBMS
-  * Distributed systems are much more common, and prefered more often than not <- Replication for fault tolereance
+  * Distributed systems are much more common, and preferred more often than not <- Replication for fault tolerance

 ## Errata